cihologramas/freecad-pyoptools/README.md

 # freecad-pyoptools
-Workbench to integrate pyoptools with freecad
+Workbench to integrate pyoptools with freecad.

+This is a work in progress.
+Not useful yet.